On objects dual to tree-cut decompositions

 \begin{lemma} A graph $G$ is a cactus if and only if no two different vertices of $G$ are $3$-edge-connected. \end{lemma} \begin{proof} Assume first that $G$ is a cactus.
 Take any two different vertices $u,v$ of $G$ and for contradiction suppose that there are three edge-disjoint paths $P_1,P_2,P_3$ connecting $u$ and $v$.
 Let $u_1,u_2,u_3$ be the vertices directly succeeding $u$ on $P_1,P_2,P_3$, respectively.
 Within the closed walk $P_1\cup P_2$ one can find a cycle that contains $u$, $u_1$, and $u_2$, which witnesses that all these three vertices belong to the same $2$-connected component of $G$.
 The same can be argued about the triple $u$, $u_2$, and $u_3$, so all the four vertices $u$, $u_1$, $u_2$, and $u_3$ belong to the same $2$-connected component of $G$.
 However, the first edges of $P_1,P_2,P_3$ are pairwise different, which means that $u$ has degree at least $3$ within this $2$-connected component.
 This contradicts the assumption that $G$ is a cactus.

 Assume now that $G$ is not a cactus, which means that there exists a $2$-connected component $C$ of $G$ that is neither a single edge nor a cycle.
 This means that $C$ has a vertex of degree $3$, say~$u$.
 Let $e_1,e_2,e_3$ be an arbitrary triple of distinct edges of $C$ incident to $u$, and let $u_1,u_2,u_3$ be the other endpoints of $e_1,e_2,e_3$, respectively.
-Since $C$ is $2$-connected, $C-u$ is connected, hence in $C-u$ there exists a tree $T$ whose set of leaves is $\{u_1,u_2,u_3\}$.
-Now $T$ with vertex $u$ and edges $e_1,e_2,e_3$ added is a graph consisting of $u$, another vertex $v$ of degree $3$ (a leaf of $T$ if two of $u_1, u_2, u_3$ are equal, or an internal node of $T$ otherwise), and $3$ internally vertex-disjoint paths connecting $u$ and $v$.
-Since this graph is a subgraph of $G$, it follows that $u$ and $v$ are $3$-edge-connected in $G$. \end{proof}
+Since $C$ is $2$-connected, $C-u$ is connected, hence in $C-u$ there exists a tree $T$ whose set of leaves is either $\{u_1,u_2,u_3\}$, or consist of two elements among $\{u_1,u_2,u_3\}$ with the third vertex (call it $u'$) lying in a path between the other two in $T$.
+Now $T$ with vertex $u$ and edges $e_1,e_2,e_3$ added is a graph consisting of $u$, another vertex $v$ of degree $3$ (in the first case: a leaf of $T$ if two of $u_1, u_2, u_3$ are equal, or an internal node of $T$ if they are pairwise distinct; $u'$ in the second case), and $3$ internally vertex-disjoint paths connecting $u$ and $v$.
+Since this graph is a subgraph of $G$, it follows that $u$ and $v$ are $3$-edge-connected in~$G$. \end{proof}

 By combining Lemmas~\ref{lem:tcc-idempotent} and~\ref{lem:cactii-characterization} we get the following.

 \begin{corollary} For any graph $G$, the graph $G_{\tcc}$ is a cactus. \end{corollary}

 We now relate the ab-tree-cut width of a graph $G$ with the ab-tree-cut width of its $3$-edge-connected components.
 For this, we need to associate with each $3$-edge-connected component $A$ a suitable {\em{torso}} of $A$, which is a graph that reflects connections between vertices of $A$ that are realized either by edges within $A$ or paths that are internally disjoint with $A$.
 Formally, the torso of $A$ is the graph $\torso(A)$ obtained from $G$ as follows.
 Observe that for every connected component $Z$ of $G-A$, there are at most two edges in $G$ having one endpoint in $Z$ and the other in $A$.
 Then, for every such component $Z$, \begin{itemize}[nosep] \item remove $Z$ completely, provided $Z$ has at most one neighbor in $A$; or \item remove $Z$ and replace it with a new edge $f_Z$ connecting the neighbors of $Z$ in $A$, provided $Z$ has exactly two neighbors in $A$. \end{itemize} Note that this second operation does not create loops.
 The edge $f_Z$ is called the {\em{replacement edge}} of the component $Z$.